Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Introduction

 \begin{assumption} There is an anti-symplectic involution $\varphi$ that preserves $L$. \end{assumption}

 Indeed, such a $\varphi$ gives a pairing on $\pi_2(X,L)$ via $\beta\xleftrightarrow{} -\varphi_*\beta$.
 Then, the Maslov-0 obstruction terms $\m_{0,\beta}$ in $Q_L^J$ are then canceled pairwise.
-In practice, such an involution $\varphi$ is often not hard to find.
-For example, any Lagrangian fiber of $\pi$ in (\ref{pi_example_Lag_fib}) is preserved by the complex conjugate $z_i\mapsto \bar z_i$ (see also \cite{Solomon_Symmetry_Lag}).
+In practice, such an involution $\varphi$ is often not hard to find (see also \cite{Solomon_Symmetry_Lag}).
 Note that the vanishing of $Q_L^J$ does not rely on $J$ due to \cite{Yuan_I_FamilyFloer}.
 Beware that we have not discuss the family Floer setting or the SYZ setting at this moment.
 Note also that we do not require $L$ is a \textit{torus} here.
+Now, we state the main result.